6 Proven Methods for Measuring Customer Satisfaction

 With this method, customers aren’t asked for their satisfaction or likeliness of referring, but for the effort it took them to have their issue solved — generally on a scale from 1 (very low effort) to 7 (very high effort).

-This idea for a customer satisfaction metric was introduced in the HBR article Stop Trying to Delight Your Customers.
+This idea for a customer satisfaction metric was introduced in the Harvard Business Review article Stop Trying to Delight Your Customers .

 It challenges the accepted idea that excellent customer service equals exceeding customer expectations.
 Through their analysis, the authors found that customers are much more likely to punish bad service than to reward good service.